CESARBR/knot-virtualthing/README.md

 2. `git checkout 0.18` to checkout to version 0.18
 3. Follow instructions on `INSTALL` file

+### Install KNoT Cloud SDK in C

+KNoT Cloud SDK in C is a client-side library that provides an AMQP abstraction to the KNoT Cloud for C applications.

+1. `git clone git@github.com:CESARBR/knot-cloud-sdk-c.git`
+2. `git checkout 559e3e9` to checkout to a hash
+3. Follow instructions on `README.md` file

 ### Install json-c

 json-c provides helpers functions to manipulate JSON datas.